 Our prolific mentors include acclaimed writers and editors who will guide you as you work on your craft.
-Veterans from the industry, they have unparalleled experience in the field.
+Mentors for September 2022 will be announced shortly.

 Janice Pariat is the author of Boats on Land: A Collection of Short Stories, Seahorse: A Novel andThe Nine Chambered-Heart: A Novella.
 She was awarded the Young Writer Award from the Sahitya Akademi and the Crossword Book Award for Fiction in 2013.
 She studied English Literature at St Stephen’s College, Delhi, and History of Art at the School of Oriental and African Studies, London.
 Her work—including art reviews, book reviews, fiction and poetry—has featured in a wide selection of national magazines and newspapers.
 In 2014, she was the Charles Wallace Creative Writing Fellow at the University of Kent, UK.
 Currently, she lives in New Delhi with a cat of many names.